-10 Length To Weight Ratio

 Full Twelve (12) Month Manufacturer's Warranty

-This 2018 DeMarini Uprising USA Baseball Bat (WTDXUPL) features a drop 10 length to weight ratio, a 2 1/2-inch barrel diameter, and the new USA baseball (USABat) certification.
+This Rawlings VELO USA Baseball Bat (US8V10) features a standard 2 5/8-inch barrel diameter, a drop 10 length to weight ratio, and the new USA Bat stamp.
 With that new stamp, this model is approved for play in AABC, Babe Ruth, Cal Ripken, Dixie Youth, Little League, and Pony.
-Rise in the ranks and pick up one of these DeMarini baseball bats today with free shipping.
-Don't forget, with our 24/7 customer service, we'll be here for you from click to hit!
+Step up to the plate with one of the most balanced sticks in baseball and buy one of these VELO baseball bats today with free shipping and a full one (1) year manufacturer's warranty.
+Remember, we're here for you from click to hit!

-Have a question about the 2018 DeMarini Uprising -10 Youth Big Barrel USA Baseball Bat: WTDXUPL?
+Have a question about the 2018 Rawlings VELO -10 USA Baseball Bat: US8V10?
 Ask our team of experts and they will respond within 24 hours.

 About the Brandexpand_more